Man charged with online threat to lynch Muslim candidate

 Vandevere also has used the aliases “Da Dutchman” and “Bob Smith,” according to the two-page indictment, which says the offense occurred in Buncombe County, North Carolina.

-The tweet directed at Rashid included a picture of a lynching and said, “PLEASE … VIEW YOUR DESTINY.”
+The tweet directed at Rashid included a picture of a lynching and read, “PLEASE … VIEW YOUR DESTINY.”

 “Hey @twitter this white supremacist @DaDUTCHMAN5 is threatening me with lynching b/c I am a Muslim.
 Please tell me this violates your terms & conditions?”
 Rashid wrote, adding the hashtag “WhereWasHeRadicalized?”